opencog/learn/README.md

 A quick overview:

 * download - code for downloading sample corpora off the intertubes.
-* fake - code for generating artificial grammars
+* fake - code for generating artificial grammars.
 * learn-lang-diary - diary and notes and papers describing results and theory.
 * run - scripts for running the learning pipeline.
-* run-poc - scripts for running the old proof-of-concept pipeline.
-  (Now obsolete)
 * scm - the code that actually does all the work.
 * tests - unit tests.
 Currently unmaintained and broken.